 These and other small adjustments can add up to less pain for you.

-If chronic pain is interfering with your life, you're not alone.
-Be sure to talk to your healthcare providers about the various medical and nonmedical ways you can reduce your pain and get back to living.
+If chronic pain is interfering with your life, you’re not alone.
+Be sure to talk with a healthcare professional about the various medical and nonmedical ways you can lower your pain and get back to living.